Rotator Cuff

 Signs of Rotator Cuff Issues

-The signs of a rotator cuff problem begin typically with pain running over the top of the shoulder or along the outside of the arm.
-This pain could be gradual at first in the case of chronic rotator cuff tears, or sudden and sharp in the case of an acute tear.
-You may also experience should weakness and a loss of range of motion in the shoulder joint.
-When the rotator cuff is completely torn, daily activities like getting dressed or taking a drink of water may become impossible with the affected arm.
+Signs of a rotator cuff issue often start with pain that radiates over the top of the shoulder or along the outside of the arm.
+This pain may develop gradually, especially in cases of chronic rotator cuff tears, or it can be sudden and sharp if the tear is acute.
+Alongside pain, individuals may experience shoulder weakness and a decreased range of motion in the shoulder joint.
+When a rotator cuff is completely torn, even simple daily activities — such as getting dress or drinking water — can become extremely difficult or impossible with the affected arm.
+Recognizing these symptoms early is crucial for seeking appropriate treatment and preventing further complications.